williambq/AppNoticeSDK-Android/README.md

 #App Notice SDK for Android<br>Installation and Customization
-*Current version: [v1.1.6][version]*<br>
+*Current version: [v2.0.0][version]*<br>
-Last updated: April 12, 2016
+Last updated: April 22, 2016

 ##Prerequisites
-*	A valid Company ID and App Notice ID from Ghostery.
+*	A valid Company ID and Notice ID from Ghostery.
 (Contact your Ghostery Customer Success Manager to create or manage your App Notice configuration and to get these IDs.)
 *	Minimum supported Android SDK version: 14
 *	Android Support Library: v7 appcompat library